zachChilders/deanonymization/README.md

 [BerkeleyData](https://dlab.berkeley.edu/data-resources/data)

+We would essentially set up a script that finds csv dumps of data on the web.
+The scraper would download those csvs and create a postgresql table from the data.
+It would then inform the indexer that the table has added and what type of data it is.
+We will end up with many tables in the database.
+Our deanonmyzing algorithm will then look through the tables and deanonymize certain data creating new tables.

 ### Data Processing

 We need two notebooks minimum.
 One is for analyzing the datasets and finding weaknesses.
 The other is for performing attacks.
 We may consider additionally having a notebook for data cleaning, and additional notebooks for targeting specific weaknesses (seperate diversity attacks, for instance).